 Thank you for your interest in employment at Saco River Camping Area.
 We are currently offering the opportunity to join our team in the beautiful white mountains of North Conway, NH.
 We are scouting for Workampers from all over the US.

-We have discovered many Workampers are unaware of the demands that a high end, seasonal, fast paced campground like ours requires.
+We have discovered many Workampers are unaware of the demands that a high end, fast paced campground like ours requires.
 If you’ve Workamped before, we’re probably different.
-Each spring starts with a big list of projects and tasks to get us up and running.
-Everything from cleaning up the property from the long winter, to supporting our ever-growing infrastructure, to repairing sites, placing and setting up our rental fleet of trailers to a variety of construction and landscaping projects, the list is long and varied and requires significant effort as we race against the clock to get ready for our guests.
+If you’re anticipating physical labor and loads of hard work then please read on… Each spring starts with a big list of projects and tasks to get us up and running.
+Everything from cleaning up the property from the winter, to supporting our ever-growing infrastructure, to repairing sites, placing and setting up our rental fleet of trailers to a variety of construction and landscaping projects, the list is long and varied and requires significant effort as we race against the clock to get ready for our guests.
 We promise, you’ll use all of your skills and hopefully have fun doing it.
-We often kid, if you ever worried about staying in shape– don’t, keeping up with us is like a free gym membership 😉.
+We often kid, if you ever worried about staying in shape– don’t, keeping up this place is like a free gym membership 😉.

 This list of Frequently Asked Questions below will help you to determine if you would like to take the next step and complete an Application for Employment.